World Bank urged to stop ranking countries on ease of doing business

-LONDON (Reuters) - An independent panel set up by the World Bank to look at the validity of one of its highest profile country reports said on Monday the Bank should stop producing headline rankings because they may be misleading.
+LONDON, June 24 (Reuters) - An independent panel set up by the World Bank to look at the validity of one of its highest profile country rankings said on Monday the Bank should stop producing it because it may be misleading.

 The Bank’s annual “Doing Business” report judges 185 countries on 10 criteria and compiles an index on the ease of doing business, assigning each country a rank.
 The rankings can carry huge weight with governments.

-"The panel believes the Bank should make a clean break with this practice," it said in a report. (www.dbrpanel.org/)
+“The panel believes the Bank should make a clean break with this practice,” it said in a report.
+The panel was headed by South Africa’s planning minister Trevor Manuel.

 Singapore topped last year’s rankings while Central African Republic was bottom.
 Russian President Vladimir Putin last year declared a policy objective of raising Russia’s ranking to 20th by 2018 from the current 120th place.

-While the U.S. supports the rankings, China has pushed for getting rid of them, according to several sources, arguing that the World Bank should not rank its members.
+According to several sources, China has pushed for modifying the report and getting rid of the ratings system, arguing that the World Bank should not rank its members.

 China was ranked number 91 in the most recent report, prompting suspicions that its opposition was motivated by the low ranking.